Gaganesh61092/CNN-Model---Hair-and-Nationality-feature/README.md

 ##To run this Model yourself

 1. Clone this Repository
-2. Downlod the Dataset from the [here] https://www.kaggle.com/datasets/jangedoo/utkface-new.
+2. Download the Dataset from the [here] https://www.kaggle.com/datasets/jangedoo/utkface-new.
 3. Extract the Dataset to your repository folder
 4. Open the [Model Jupyter Notebook] https://github.com/Gaganesh61092/CNN-Model---Hair-and-Nationality-feature/blob/main/Model.ipynb
 5. Run the notebook